.350 Legend: Design

 Winchester engineered .350 Legend hunting projectiles (such as the Extreme Point and Power-Point bullets) for use on big game out to 250 yd.
 These bullets were designed specifically to maximize .350 Legend cartridge performance.

-Technical Drawing

 Usage

 The .350 Legend cartridge is engineered for deer hunters requiring a modern straight-walled cartridge.
-It is capable of killing hogs, deer, and coyotes.
+It is capable of killing hogs, deer, black bears, and coyotes.
 With bullet weights ranging from 125 to 280 gr, the .350 Legend is a highly versatile cartridge with many end uses.

 The ability to practice cheaply with low recoil, high velocity .35 caliber (9.1 mm) rounds legal for deer hunting opens the door for many new shooters whose recoil sensitivity precludes their use of cartridges such as .450 Bushmaster or 12 gauge slug guns.